perl7/perl7/README.md

 ## OPERATORS

-B<Note:> Perl 7 fully embraces the entire Unicode range and so traditional symbols that are mis-used in other languages (e.g. `*` for multiplication) are no longer valid.
+**Note:** Perl 7 fully embraces the entire Unicode range and so traditional symbols that are mis-used in other languages (e.g. `*` for multiplication) are no longer valid.